Why is accurate protein quantification important?

 As with amino acid analysis, there is no requirement for tryptophan or tyrosine residues, and so the approach can be used to quantify any protein or peptide.
 However, the amine reactive nature of the dye means that the sample must be free of any other primary amines, such as Tris buffer or free amino acids.

 Protein quantification - the right tool for the job...

-It is apparent from the various strengths and limitations of each protein quantification method that they will be occasions where each is the right tool for the job (Table 1).
+It is apparent from the various strengths and limitations of each protein quantification method that there will be occasions where each is the right tool for the job (Table 1).

 |UV-Vis (NanoDrop Cuvette)||Bradford (NanoDrop)||Amino acid analysis||Gel electrophoresis||Fluidity One|

 |Method of detection||Absorbance of tryptophan and tyrosine residues||Absorbance of Coomassie Brilliant Blue G-250 complex||Direct detection of modified amino acids||Gel band intensity||Fluorescence of amine reactive dye|

 Molarity: 225 nM – 1.5 µM

 Molarity: 0.75 – 3 µM

 Molarity: 75 nM – 7.5 µM